16 – 25

 Community Enterprise Centre offers young people the opportunity to gain valuable and meaningful work experience by engaging with the community enterprise and cafe.

-UET Farm is our outdoor provision which provides a range of land based and animal care opportunities for learners.
+Farm provision is our outdoor provision which provides a range of land based and animal care opportunities for learners.

 > Our expertise